 As you know, internal auditors have a wide range of job responsibilities.
 They are accountable for improving a company’s operations.
 They also add value to the company by employing a systematic, disciplined approach to assess and improve the effectiveness of risk management, control, and governance processes.
 Internal auditors evaluate exposure to risk, offer recommendations for improvement, and supply assurance of effective internal controls.

 So, to become a CIA, you must show that you can successfully take on these job responsibilities.
 And you do this by presenting a certain level of education and experience and by passing a rigorous exam.
 Therefore, you will heighten your internal auditing skills and abilities by earning the CIA.

-Recently, the job of an internal auditor has transitioned from a traditional financial audit role to that of a risk-based audit.
+Recently, an internal auditor’s job has transitioned from a traditional financial audit role to that of a risk-based audit.
 As such, internal auditors now perform a critical role in guarding and raising the value of an organization.
 Therefore, the industry sees internal auditors as change agents and business partners.
 Consequently, industry esteem for internal auditors only deepens when these individuals become certified.
 The CIA qualification reflects a great knowledge of and commitment to the field, so respect for CIAs is extremely high.

 A Certified Internal Auditor salary in Saudi Arabia exemplifies the benefit of higher earning potential that comes with the CIA.
 For example, PayScale reports the average Certified Internal Auditor salary in Saudi Arabia as SAR 175,000.
 However, the range of this salary differs by location:

 Comparatively, PayScale reports the average salary of a regular internal auditor as SAR 121,233 and the average salary of an auditor as SAR 66,000.
 And without the CIA, even an experienced internal auditor has an average salary cap of SAR 258,000.
 Therefore, having the CIA in Saudi Arabia clearly enables you to benefit financially.

 Additionally, the quality and variety of jobs available to CIAs in Saudi Arabia show the certification benefits of increased job opportunities and enhanced job security.
 Once again, PayScale supports the advantages of the certification by reporting that CIAs in Saudi Arabia can hold the following positions and make these average salaries: